Want to do this tour self guided?

 - Meals: Breakfast, lunch

-- Ascent: 900 Metres Approx.
+- Ascent: 840 Metres Approx.

-Certainly less hilly than yesterday, today’s ride is nevertheless as, if not more, spectacular with minimal traffic on the quiet rural roads.
+Certainly less hilly than yesterday, today’s ride along the Caledonia Way is nevertheless as, if not more, spectacular with minimal traffic on the quiet rural roads.
 Re-tracing our pedal strokes out of Tarbert, we are soon in the dramatic scenery of Knapdale – one of Scotland’s 40 National Scenic Areas.
 Identified as an area of exceptional scenery to ensure protection from inappropriate development, it’s easy to see why it made the grade.

 Meandering our way around the peninsula, we’ll be setting our sights on Lochgilphead where we end the day.
 For those up for a wee challenge, the gravel section above Loch Fyne is a must or should you prefer a smoother way into town, then there is a good road option as well.
 Situated at the apex of Loch Gilp (an offshoot of Loch Fyne) the town grew in importance following the opening of the nearby Crinan Canal and today remains a popular base to explore Kintyre.
 With its eclectic mix of old buildings, shops, pubs and small ‘eateries’ you’ll not get a better slice of real rural Highlands life!